The Business Start-up Toolkit can assist you in starting your business!

 Navigate through the Toolkit by clicking the links below.
 If you have any questions, give the Library a call!

 - PA Business One-Stop Shop – An easy-to-use resource from the state, covering all aspects of starting a business in Pennsylvania.
 You can also find forms, videos, and guides on this website.

 - Starting a Business in Pennsylvania – A PDF guide from the Department of Revenue on paying taxes in PA.
 Includes a guide on what is considered taxable.
 This is also called the REV-588 document.

 - Entrepreneur’s Guide – A PDF guide to starting and growing a business in PA, from the PA Department of Community and Economic Development (DCED).
 The DCED can be reached at 1-833-722-6778

 Library Cards & Online Catalog

 ➡️ To use our online resources, you’ll need a Library System of Lancaster County library card.
 If you’re not sure if your account is current, contact your local library.
 If you do not have a library account and you live in Lancaster County, you can sign up online.
 If you live in another PA county, you may first get a library card from your home county, and then sign up in person at any LSLC library.

 To search for a specific item, visit the online catalog.

 Take Advantage of our Community Partners!

-🤝 The Duke St Business Center is only one of many resources in Lancaster County that can help you as you start and grow a small business.
+🤝 The Reference and Business Center is only one of many resources in Lancaster County that can help you as you start and grow a small business.
 Visit Cultivate Lancaster for an overall understanding of available assistance.
 Cultivate Lancaster includes a bi-annual event series called the Entrepreneurs Forums, featuring networking and small breakout sessions.